cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/deploying_microbosh.html.md

 In this example we add/override several properties:

 * `director.max_threads` sets the number of concurrent threads Micro BOSH [director](/docs/running/bosh/components/director.html) will use to perform some actions (ie: the number of parallel `create vm` tasks), so set this option according to your OpenStack environment (if not set, the default is 32 concurrent threads).
-* `director.snapshot_schedule` disables the scheduled snapshot of deployed job's persistent disks.
-* `director.self_snapshot_schedule` disables the scheduled snapshot of the Micro BOSH persistent disk.
 * `hm.resurrector_enabled` enables the [BOSH Health Monitor](/docs/running/bosh/components/health-monitor.html) resurrector plugin.
 This plugin will lookup for jobs in a down state, and will try to resurrect (bring up) them.
 * `ntp` sets the [Internet Time Servers](http://www.ntp.org/) to be used to synchronize the clocks of new vms.